hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_clouds.rst

 * **ram_ctl** (Integer):

-      User specified integer control indicating the maximum amount of RAM, in kilo bytes, that may be used on the cloud.
+      User specified integer control indicating the maximum amount of RAM, in kilobytes, that may be used on the cloud.
 Once this amount of RAM is in use by VM instances, CSV2 will not start any more VMs on this cloud.
 This parameter allows the user to limit their RAM usage on the cloud, to less than the cloud defined RAM quota.
 The default is -1, indicating no limit or use up to the quota.
-For a discussion of "controls" versus "quotas", see "cores_softmax" below.

 * **server_groups_ctl** (Integer):